-The human body has remained relatively the same for–conservatively–thousands and thousands of years.
+The human body has remained pretty much the same for over a million years.

-While we should be grateful that we have modern conveniences that no longer make this type of work necessary, they do come with drawbacks.
+While we should be grateful that we have modern conveniences that no longer make this type of work necessary, these conveniences do come at a price.
 Muscle atrophy and dysfunction are the norm in developed countries.

-Sitting—“the new smoking”—uses the body’s incredible adaptability against itself.
-This unnatural posture causes certain muscles to become over-active and shorten, which can lead to pain or injury virtually anywhere in the body.
+Sitting—the new smoking—uses the body’s incredible adaptability against itself.
+This unnatural posture causes certain muscles to become over-active and shorten, which can lead to pain and injury virtually anywhere in your body.

-By regularly practicing exercises that mimic the movements of our ancestors we can have the best of both worlds: the comforts of modern society with the natural motor patterns of our supple ancestors.
+Regularly practice exercises that mimic the movements of our ancestors.
+This give us the best of both worlds: the comforts of modern society and the healthy motor patterns of our supple ancestors.

 Pull Ups (Climbing)

-It’s widely agreed upon in the scientific community that humans and other primates developed opposable thumbs in order to better navigate through trees, our original homes.
-Meaning our ancestors were climbing before they were walking the plains of the Serengeti.
+Humans developed opposable thumbs in order to better navigate through trees, our original homes.
+Our ancestors were climbing before they were walking the plains of the Serengeti.

 “But I’m not strong enough to do a pull up!”

-I this all the time.
-Like many obstacles, this is a self-imposed excuse masquerading as logic.
+I hear this all the time.
+Like many obstacles, this is an excuse masquerading as logic.

-The assisted pull up machine allows you the opportunity to practice good form by working with less than your bodyweight.
-It’s all about progression—walk before you run.
+Assisted pull ups allow you to practice good form by working with less than your bodyweight.

 Some keys to performing a pull up with good form: